PCI has been working in Bolivia since 1980, improving the health and well-being of children and families living in poor, rural communities.

 Social and Economic Empowerment

 PCI’s innovative, savings-led self-help group model called Women Empowered (WE) – or ‘Yanapacuna’ (We Help Ourselves) in Bolivia’s native Quechua – is a community-led economic and social empowerment model which increases livelihood opportunities for vulnerable households.
 Through the groups, men and women gain financial literacy skills and business training, and learn how to start sustainable businesses of their own.
 In addition to financial gain, group members report numerous other benefits, such as increased community leadership, greater self-efficacy and tangible benefits for women in reproductive, maternal and child health.

-Community action to promote gender equality: Youth leadership, gender rights and violence prevention have been a major focus of PCI’s work over the last ten years.
-With support from USAID’s Health Policy Initiative and the PROCOSI Network, PCI’s facilitated action planning with women and adolescent youth around the topic of preventing GBV.
+Youth leadership, gender rights and violence prevention have been a major focus of PCI’s work over the last ten years.
+With support from USAID’s Health Policy Initiative and the PROCOSI Network, PCI’s facilitated action planning with women and adolescent youth around the topic of preventing gender-based violence (GBV).
 Out of this participatory process, the “Citizen’s Movement for the Advancement of Peace” was created, which to date has 240 members (men, women and youth) participating in the Domestic Violence Care and Support Network of El Alto.
 These have mobilized broad-reaching activities to advance dialogue and effective action to reduce GBV.